 - If you receive a CDA from another entity for review and signature, submit it to OSP

-- Contact OSP to initiate a CDA if you expect to share proprietary information with
+- Contact OSP, using the webform, to initiate a CDA if you expect to share proprietary

-a potential collaborator or sponsor related to a funding opportunity response or an
+information with a potential collaborator or sponsor related to a funding opportunity

-- Include contact information for the other party, a high-level description of the information to be shared, and a clear understanding of the reason for the exchange of the confidential information will be needed in order to draft the agreement.
+- The webform will ask you to provide contact information for the other party, a high-level description of the information to be shared, and a clear understanding of the reason for the exchange of the confidential information will be needed in order to draft the agreement.